 See Attachment A for examples of a single discrete activity.
-Festivals Australia funding can only be expended on one project, per organisation, per festival.
+Festivals Australia funding can be expended on up to three discrete projects, per organisation, per festival, though a separate application needs to be provided for each project.
 Funding will not cover the overall festival.